Maqoma: Early life

-Born on in the right hand house of the Xhosa Kingdom, Maqoma was the oldest son of Chief Ngqika.
+Born in the right hand house of the Xhosa Kingdom, Maqoma was the oldest son of Chief Ngqika.
 Throughout his life, he was opposed to his father's strategy of ceding land to the Cape Colony; as a result, in 1822, he went back into the Neutral Zone in order to establish his own chiefdom.

 Sixth Xhosa War

 The Sixth War is known as Hintsa's War by the Xhosa.
 However, Hintsa did not instigate the war and, although he gave support to the Xhosa armies which were involved, it was Chief Maqoma who was the primary leader of the Xhosa forces.

 Background

 On the Cape's eastern border (now the Keiskamma River) insecurity persisted.

 Although highly unstable, the frontier region was seeing increasing amounts of cultural diversity, with Europeans, Khoikhoi and Xhosa living and trading throughout the frontier region.